MichaelCurrin/docsify-js-tutorial/docs/README.md

 Any references from the project (i.e. start with `docs`  or `/docs` are **not** valid. e.g. `[link](/docs/foobar.md)`.

 References should be relative to the docs directory, even if the current file is in a subdirectory.
-A

 If the link is relative to that file, it is fine.
 You can go up levels if you need to. e.g. `[link](../foorbar.md)`.